ptitSeb/box64/docs/USAGE.md

 #### BOX64_DYNAREC_X87DOUBLE
 Force the use of Double for x87 emulation
-* 0 : Try to use float when possible for x87 emulation (faster)
+* 0 : Try to use float when possible for x87 emulation (default, faster)
 * 1 : Only use Double for x87 emulation (slower, may be needed for some specific games, like Crysis)

 #### BOX64_DYNAREC_FASTNAN
 Enable/Disable generation of -NAN
 * 0 : Generate -NAN like on x86 (Default.)
-* 1 : Don't do anything special with NAN, to go as fast as possible (was default before this option exsted)
+* 1 : Don't do anything special with NAN, to go as fast as possible (default)

 #### BOX64_LIBGL
  * libXXXX set the name for libGL (defaults to libGL.so.1).